tiffanyolw/PlannerApp/readme.md

 # Functionality
 ## To Do
 - Will show only incomplete tasks by default
+- Will show tasks sorted by created date from latest to oldest
 - A toast will appear when checking (or unchecking in Show All list) a task
 - When a task is checked, it will still appear in the list, but navigating off and back onto the page
 - When a task is checked, the endDate is set to the current date and time